benb0jangles/Air_Quality_monitor/README.md

 - Open any web browser and go to: http://192.168.4.1
 - You'll see a configuration form to enter:

--Your home WiFi network name
+- Your home WiFi network name
--Your home WiFi password
+- Your home WiFi password
--Your ThingSpeak Channel ID
+- Your ThingSpeak Channel ID
--Your ThingSpeak Write API Key
+- Your ThingSpeak Write API Key

-6)After saving, the device will restart and connect to your WiFi network 7)The OLED will now show sensor readings (or "No sensors" if sensors aren't connected yet)
+- After saving, the device will restart and connect to your WiFi network
+- The OLED will now show sensor readings (or "No sensors" if sensors aren't connected yet)

 ### Re-entering Setup Mode
 If you need to change WiFi settings later: